Age-Old Wisdom meets Modern Tools

 Landscape roses like these Drifts can be used in containers and as gorgeous groundcovers.Courtesy of Garden Media Group

-Gone are the days when endless pruning, spraying, and dusting were required to produce perfect roses.
+Gone are the finicky, high-maintenance plants which required endless pruning, spraying, and dusting.
 Now all you do is plant, fertilize, and water.
 Your reward is healthy, beautiful bushes loaded with fragrant blooms for cutting and landscaping all summer long.
+Gorgeous!!

 Landscape roses such as these Knock Outs make for stunning color all season long with minimal care.